FelixReuthlinger/regenerative-nature/README.md

 ## Changelog:

+* 2.0.1: reduced spawn for tin and trees, this was overwhelming...; deactivated seed spawner
 * 2.0.0: revived for mistlands, maybe adding mistlands stuff soon
 * 1.2.3: smaller version updates, no content changes
 * 1.2.2: moved the spawner IDs all to sub of 19xxx to have less conflict chances with other mods configuring spawners